pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + Drupal/troubleshooting.md

    `field_media_image` field.

 In the `getServerSideProps` function in `pages/index.jsx` change the parameters used to source your articles.
-Change
+Change:

 ```jsx
 const articles = await store.getObject({